nikomatsakis/rustconf-2021/content/index.md

 As always, we don't split the ecosystem:

-* Crates using Rust 2021 fully interoperate with crates using Rust 2018 and even Rust 2015.
+* Rust 2021 fully interoperate with Rust 2018 and Rust 2015.
 * Tooling handles the migration for you.

 ---